paanda-io/paanda-docs-public/srs-api/08-targets.md

   - `object` Returns JSON as array of objects in `data` node , column names = lower case, table names = original case
     -  `command.type=single` will convert to object not array
     -  `command.type=header` will convert to object not array
-  - `object-ocase`, column names = original case, table names = original case
+  - `object-ocase`  Returns JSON as array of objects in `data` node , column names = original case, table names = original case
     -  `command.type=single` will convert to object not array
     -  `command.type=header` will convert to object not array
   - `xlsx` Excel  returns application/octet-stream